2-5-Foundation/offchain/README.md

 # vane network
-Implementation for risk free transaction sending for web3 businesses and degens
+Implementation of risk free transaction sending for web3 businesses and degens

 ### What are we solving?